-This unit will define basic concepts and terms that are essential for an understanding of the culture and identity of the Roman empire.
-Terms such as 'Roman empire’ and 'imperium' will be introduced in the context of the formation and expansion of the empire, and the unit will provide you with the background for further study of the Roman empire.
+This free course, The Roman Empire: Introducing some key terms, will define basic concepts and terms that are essential for an understanding of the culture and identity of the Roman Empire.
+Terms such as 'Roman Empire' and 'imperium' will be introduced in the context of the formation and expansion of the empire, and the course will provide you with the background for further study of the Roman Empire.

-- developed your knowledge and understanding of the terminology associated with the culture, identity and power relevant to the Roman empire, as treated both in ancient sources and modern scholarship and presentation.
+- understand the terminology associated with the culture, identity and power relevant to the Roman Empire, as treated both in ancient sources and modern scholarship and presentation.

 The Roman Empire: introducing some key terms